stanchino/ConfigDB/README.md

    rake db:seed
    ```

-## Running the App
+### Running the App

 The default application server that is configured is [Puma](http://puma.io/).
 There is also a [Procfile](https://devcenter.heroku.com/articles/procfile) you can use to deploy to [Heroku](https://www.heroku.com/).
+The recommended way to run the application is using [Foreman](https://github.com/ddollar/foreman):
 ```
-bundle exec puma -C config/puma.rb
+foreman start
 ```

 Libraries